-How Migrating Legacy Systems Improves Performance & Adaptability
+How to Migrate Legacy Systems to Improve Performance & Adaptability

 Even if the legacy systems of yore are still in operation and mission-critical, it’s very likely that they are monopolizing IT resources while also being incompatible with new software.
 In other words, legacy systems are holding businesses back.

 Sooner or later, every organization that is looking to embrace digital transformation has to consider the best legacy migration and modernization strategy — which is often easier said than done.
 In this article, we explore the different challenges of legacy migration and how low-code technology can streamline the development of new, custom business apps to replace, supplement, or improve your existing systems.